Windos/blog/content/blog/my-wish-list-vbo365.md

 Microsoft guarantees availability, but your data = your problem.

 Yes, versioning may help, and retaining deleted items for x days is ok.
-However, Microsoft doesn’t care if George from HR deleted an important email six months ago that he desperately needs now.
+However, Microsoft doesn't care if George from HR deleted an important email six months ago that he desperately needs now.

 Thinking you don't need to backup your cloud data is like setting up a redundant pair of on-premises file servers and declaring that backups of them aren't needed.